zooko/smalloc/README.md

 Except for a few more details about the algorithms:

-### Separate Threads Use Separate Small Slabs
+### Separate Threads Use Separate Slabs

 This is not necessary for correctness -- it is just a performance optimization.

 There is a global static variable named `GLOBAL_THREAD_NUM`, initialized to `0`.

-Each thread has a thread-local variable named `THREAD_NUM` which determines which small-slots slab this thread uses for each size class.
+Each thread has a thread-local variable named `THREAD_NUM` which determines which slab this thread uses for each size class.

 Whenever you choose a slab for `malloc()` or `realloc()`, if it is going to use small slot, then use this thread's `THREAD_NUM` to determine which slab to use.
 If this thread's `THREAD_NUM` isn't